jchewitt/angular-auth-service/README.md

 }
 ```
 ### Interceptors
-Through the interceptors authorization headers or any custom headers defiuned in the config service are added.
+Through the interceptors authorization headers or any custom headers defined in the config service are added.

 **Interceptor Urls**
 The `InterceptorUrl`s provided in the config service are used by the auth interceptor to replace url keys with actual urls and define custom headers.